mwiater/agon/README.md

 ### MCP Mode

 MCP mode is an advanced feature that enables language models to use external tools by proxying requests through a local `agon-mcp` server process.
 When enabled, `agon` starts and manages this server in the background.
 If the language model determines that a user's request can be fulfilled by one of the available tools (like fetching the current weather), it can issue a `tool_calls` request. `agon` intercepts this, executes the tool via the MCP server, and feeds the result back to the model to formulate a final answer.
 This mode is not a distinct UI but rather a capability that enhances other modes by giving them access to real-time information or other external actions.
 It is useful for breaking the model out of its static knowledge base and allowing it to interact with the outside world.
 MCP mode can be used in combination with Single-Model, Multimodel, and Pipeline modes, as well as `JSONMode`.
+Tool calls are currently forwarded only for Ollama hosts.

 ![MCP Mode](.screens/agon_mcpMode_01.png)